vertxxyz/Vertx.Utilities/README.md

 }
 ```
 #### Field Declaration
 ⚠️ `EnumToValue` only supports enums with consecutive values, if you are using enums with gaps then `EnumToValueDictionary` handles that with minor additional overhead. ⚠️
+You can optionally add the `[HideFirstEnumValue]` attribute to hide the None/0 enum if it is irrelevant.
 ```cs
 [SerializeField]
 private EnumToValue<Shape, ShapeElement> data;